 — Wolf Von Eckardt

-Morton focused the group on the fate of the Old Post Office and suggested a rally to help save it.
-A list of city lovers and incipient preservationists was developed and invited to attend.
-On the first day of the second annual Earth Week, April 19, 1971, Morton led a march from National Trust headquarters to the steps of the Old Post Office, where the marchers joined an enthusiastic crowd of about 250 well-mannered placard-carrying preservationists, historians, planners, architects, and local residents, some of whom wore black armbands.
-“We don’t want ivory towers-save the whole Post Office!” they proclaimed, urging that the building be spared and that it be converted to new uses to serve the community.
+Morton focused the group on the fate of the Old Post Office and organized a rally to help save it.
+On the first day of the second annual Earth Week, April 19, 1971, Morton led a march from the National Trust headquarters in Dupont Circle to the steps of the Old Post Office, where the marchers joined an enthusiastic crowd of about 250 placard-carrying preservationists, historians, planners, architects, and local residents, some of whom wore black armbands.
+“We don’t want ivory towers—save the whole Post Office!” they proclaimed, urging that the building be spared and that it be converted to new uses to serve the community.
 It was Don’t Tear It Down’s first street action, and it received a lot of publicity.

-Within two days, Senator Mike Gravel (D-Alaska) convened a previously scheduled hearing of the Senate Public Works Subcommittee on Public Buildings and Grounds to determine the Federal government’s overall preservation policy as well as the fate of the Old Post Office.
-Among those testifying on behalf of preservation were James Biddle, Sen. Vance Hartke, Richard Howland, Charles Conrad, John W. Hill, John Wiebenson, and Arthur Cotton Moore, who later designed the renovation of the spared building.
-The force for preservation had become entrenched.
+At a previously scheduled congressional hearing two days later, a host of distinguished witnesses testified on behalf of preservation, including James Biddle, Senator Vance Hartke, Richard Howland, Charles Conrad, John W. Hill, John Wiebenson, and Arthur Cotton Moore, who later designed the renovation of the spared building.
+The tide had turned in favor of local preservation.

 After Owings was transferred to WNBC in New York, Leila Smith became the first president of Don’t Tear It Down.
 Smith and numerous volunteers continued the dedication and the idealism from which the city’s first citizen lobby emerged as an organization to protect the heritage, history, and physical landscape of Washington.

 The early successes of Don’t Tear It Down were literally monumental.
-The Old Post Office was saved over a period of years with the help of many people, in particular Nancy Hanks, chairman of the National Endowment for the Arts, for whom the building is now named.
-After the landmark’s fate was secured, Don’t Tear It Down mounted a campaign to save the Franklin School (1974).
-Today, the exterior of that building has been sensitively restored, although a proper reuse for the building remains elusive.
-Two other important downtown victories were the litigation (1974) that saved the Willard Hotel – which was close to demolition – and its subsequent restoration (1986) and the designation (1985) of the Warner Theatre (restored 1992).
+The Old Post Office was saved over a period of years with the help of many people – in particular, Nancy Hanks, chairman of the National Endowment for the Arts, for whom the building was later named.
+After the landmark’s fate was secured, Don’t Tear It Down mounted a campaign in 1974 to save the Franklin School, designed by Adolf Cluss and constructed in 1869.
+Today, the exterior of that building has been sensitively restored, and key elements of the historic interior have been reconstructed.
+In 2020, the building reopened as Planet Word, a privately-funded language arts museum.
+Two other important downtown victories were the 1974 litigation that saved the Willard Hotel from demolition (restored in 1986) and the 1985 designation of the Warner Theatre (restored in 1992).

 One of the most significant early roles played by Don’t Tear It Down was its partnership with the joint federal-DC preservation office to put in place DC Regulation 73-25, which called for a delay in demolition of landmarked properties.
-Although an excellent precedent for later legislation, nonetheless, the 1975 regulation was weak as: 1) it provided only for a period of negotiation to determine the fate of threatened structures and, 2) new construction was not reviewed at all.
-DTID Vice President David Bonderman, a young attorney with Arnold & Porter, spearheaded the drafting of a new preservation law, and three years later, in 1978, the same public/private team affected the passage of the Historic Landmark and Historic District Protection Act (DC Law 2-144), ultimately one of the strongest preservation ordinances in the nation.
-The act strengthened the legal protection for historic properties and established the DC Inventory of Historic Sites, an expansion of the original 1964 Inventory.
-This protective legislation is central to the strength of Washington’s preservation program.
-Don’t Tear It Down played an important part in its inception, and DCPL continues to guard and evaluate its effectiveness.
+Although an excellent precedent for later legislation, the 1975 regulation was weak as: 1) it provided only for a period of negotiation to determine the fate of threatened structures and, 2) new construction was not reviewed at all.
+Three-years later, in 1978, the same team of public and private stakeholders advocated for passage of the Historic Landmark and Historic District Protection Act (DC Law 2-144), ultimately one of the strongest local preservation ordinances in the nation.
+Drafted by attorney David Bonderman, the act strengthened the legal protection for historic properties and established the DC Inventory of Historic Sites, an expansion of the original 1964 Inventory created by the Joint Committee on Landmarks.
+This protective legislation – which also established the Historic Preservation Office (HPO) and Historic Preservation Review Board (HPRB) – is central to the strength of Washington’s historic preservation program.
+Don’t Tear It Down played an important part in its inception, and DCPL continues to work to ensure its effectiveness.